luis705/maze-generator/README.md

 <img alt="License" src="https://img.shields.io/badge/license-MIT-%2304D361">

-This project is licensed under the MIT license - se the <a href="https://github.com/luis705/twitter-bot/blob/master/LICENSE">LICENSE</a> file for details
+This project is licensed under the MIT license - see the <a href="https://github.com/luis705/twitter-bot/blob/master/LICENSE">LICENSE</a> file for details